Lead Acid Battery: Working, Construction and Charging/Discharging

 Lead Acid Battery Discharging

-Due to the electron exchange across anode and cathode, electron balance across the plates is affected.
-The electrons then flow through the load and the battery gets discharged.
+Due to the electron exchange across the anode and cathode, the electron balance across the plates is affected.
+The electrons then flow through the load, and the battery gets discharged.

-During this discharge, the diluted sulfuric acid gravity decrease.
-Also, at the same time, the potential difference of the cell decrease.
+During this discharge, the diluted sulfuric acid's gravity decreases.
+Also, at the same time, the potential difference of the cell decreases.

 Risk Factor and Electrical Ratings

-The Lead Acid battery is harmful if not maintained safely.
-As the battery generates Hydrogen gas during the chemical process, it is highly dangerous if not used in the ventilated area.
+The lead acid battery is harmful if not maintained safely.
+As the battery generates Hydrogen gas during the chemical process, it is highly dangerous if not used in a ventilated area.
 Also, inaccurate charging severely damages the battery.

-What are the standard ratings of Lead Acid battery?
+What are the standard ratings of a Lead Acid battery?

-Every lead-acid battery is provided with datasheet for standard charge current and discharges current.
-Typically a 12V lead-acid battery which is applicable for the automotive application could be ranged from 100Ah to 350Ah.
-This rating is defined as the discharge rating with an 8 hour timing period.
+Every lead-acid battery is provided with a datasheet for standard charge current and discharge current.
+Typically, a 12V lead-acid battery, which is applicable for the automotive application, could range from 100Ah to 350Ah.
+This rating is defined as the discharge rating with an 8-hour timing period.

 For example, a 160Ah battery could provide 20A of supply current to the load for 8 hours of the span.
-We can draw more current but it is not advisable to do so.
-By drawing more current than the maximum discharge current in respect of 8 hours will damage the battery efficiency and the battery internal resistance could also be changed, which further increases the battery temperature.
+We can draw more current, but it is not advisable to do so.
+By drawing more current than the maximum discharge current in respect of 8 hours, the battery efficiency and the battery's internal resistance could also be changed, which further increases the battery temperature.

-On the other hand, during the charging phase, we should be careful about the charger polarity, it should be properly connected with the battery polarity.
+On the other hand, during the charging phase, we should be careful about the charger polarity; it should be properly connected with the battery polarity.
 Reverse polarity is dangerous for the lead-acid battery charging.
-The readymade charger comes with a charging voltage and charging current meter with a control option.
-We should provide greater voltage than the battery voltage to charge the battery.
-Maximum charge current should be the same as the maximum supply current at 8 hours discharging rates.
-If we take the same 12V 160Ah example, then the maximum supply current is 20A, so the maximum safe charging current is the 20A.
+The readymade charger comes with a charging voltage and a charging current meter with a control option.
+We should provide a greater voltage than the battery voltage to charge the battery.
+Maximum charge current should be the same as the maximum supply current at 8-hour discharging rates.
+If we take the same 12V 160Ah example, then the maximum supply current is 20A, so the maximum safe charging current is 20A.

-We should not increase or provide large charging current as this will result in heat and increased gas generation.
+We should not increase or provide a large charging current, as this will result in heat and increased gas generation.

-2. Check for the vents, they need to be perfected with rubber caps, often the rubber caps sticks with the holes too tightly.
+2. Check for the vents; they need to be perfected with rubber caps.
+Often, the rubber caps stick with the holes too tightly.

 3. Recharge lead-acid batteries after each use.
 A long period without recharging provides sulfating in the plates.

 4. Do not freeze the battery or charge it more than 49-degree centigrade.
-In cold ambient batteries need to be fully charged as fully charge batteries safer than the empty batteries in respect of freezing.
+In cold ambient, batteries need to be fully charged, as fully charged batteries are safer than empty batteries with respect to freezing.

 5. Do not deep discharge the battery less than 1.7V per cell.